Super Tuesday: Bernie Sanders wins top prize, Joe Biden surges

 It was increasingly looking like a two-man race.

-The former vice president and the three-term senator took aim at each other from dueling victory speeches separated by 2,500 miles (4,000 kilometers) Tuesday night.
+The former vice president and the three-term senator took aim at each other from dueling victory speeches separated by 4,000 kilometers.

 "People are talking about a revolution.
 We started a movement," Biden charged in Los Angeles, knocking one of Sanders' signature lines.